Decoupling by local random unitaries without simultaneous smoothing, and applications to multi-user quantum information tasks: Discussion

 \item Concerning multi-party entanglement of assistance, we have also found a one-shot and i.i.d.~optimal rates, reproducing the asymptotic results from \cite{HOW:merging-CMP} with a much simpler approach.
 Actually, the used procedure was previously analyzed in \cite{Dutil:PhD} and shown to work assuming the simultaneous smoothing conjecture.
 With the application of our theorems, we do not require the use of this unproven conjecture.

-\item Likewise, we solve the quantum version of the Slepian-Wolf data compression of correlated sources, which reduces to the task of quantum state merging, in the one-shot setting, as suggested by \cite{Dutil:PhD}, as well as the i.i.d.~setting, reproducing the asymptotically optimal rate region of \cite{HOW:merging-Nature,HOW:merging-CMP} and proving the conjectured one-shot achievable region, by achieving each point of the respective regions directly, without the need of time-sharing and without the simultaneous smoothing conjecture.
+\item Likewise, we solve the quantum version of the Slepian-Wolf data compression of correlated sources, which reduces to the task of quantum state merging, in the one-shot setting, as suggested by \cite{DutilHayden:merging,Dutil:PhD}, as well as the i.i.d.~setting, reproducing the asymptotically optimal rate region of \cite{HOW:merging-Nature,HOW:merging-CMP} and proving the conjectured one-shot achievable region, by achieving each point of the respective regions directly, without the need of time-sharing and without the simultaneous smoothing conjecture.

 \item Finally, we have found a one-shot achievability region for quantum communication via quantum multiple access channels that had been conjectured for a long time.
 In a similar fashion to the previous applications, we obtained an achievable rate region for the i.i.d.~quantum MAC, reproducing the result of \cite{YDH:MAC}.
-For the first time, we can achieve each point of that region directly by a quantum simultaneous decoder and without the simultaneous smoothing conjecture. \end{itemize}
+For the first time, we can achieve each point of that region directly by a quantum simultaneous decoder, without the need of time-sharing, and without the simultaneous smoothing conjecture. \end{itemize}

 To illustrate the utility of the one-shot results we showed that they also solve the compound source/channel versions of all four problems.
 These are conceptually important results since they prove that attainable rates are in some sense robust and do not require perfect knowledge of the source/channel.
 Indeed, consider the important case that the set $\cS$ ($\mathfrak{C}$) is a small trace-norm (diamond-norm) ball around an ``ideal'' state (channel).
 Then Theorems \ref{thm:compound-randomness}, \ref{thm:compound-EoA}, \ref{thm:compound-SW} and \ref{thm:compound-MAC} in particular imply that the optimal rates of the ideal state/channel can be almost achieved by a protocol that works uniformly well in the whole neighbourhood of the ideal.